 Here’s a short video summarizing my “six trends” concepts – using lots of eye-candy from my own previous project work.
 This video turned out to be a hybrid crossover of thought leadership with my own professional portfolio.
 A portfolio of … Continue reading six hot trends in lighting

 Delivering new product concepts to market – the key value-add and reason-for-being for many organizations – is an elusive process to manage.
 Over my career, I’ve become fascinated by the challenges of driving meaningful, profitable innovation programs.
-I want to … Continue reading what’s the value of innovation management?
+Repeatedly, I’ve encountered … Continue reading what’s the value of innovation management?

 Some vintage images for my old Color Kinetics colleagues.
 Circa April 2007, our very first “MegaBlast” prototype at the old 10 Milk Street office location in the Financial District of Downtown Boston.
 Our engineers put the first prototype optics on … Continue reading megablast